lemachinarbo/ddev-dewire/README.md

 ## Why?

 Because downloading, installing ProcessWire, adding the modules, setting up the repository, adding the actions, the secrets, the workflow… takes TIME.
-And, after reading the [RockMigrations Deployments guide](https://www.baumrock.com/en/processwire/modules/rockmigrations/docs/deploy/#update-config.php) I though: It will be so nice to have blank ProcessWire installation synced to my repository, my local machine, my staging server, and my production environment in a few minutes — without monkey-clicking around between installers and setup screens.
+And, after reading the [RockMigrations Deployments guide](https://www.baumrock.com/en/processwire/modules/rockmigrations/docs/deploy/#update-config.php) I though: It will be so nice to have a blank ProcessWire installation synced to my repository, my local machine, my staging server, and my production environment in a few minutes — without monkey-clicking around between installers and setup screens.
 (Being honest… I usually just have production… but now I can add staging and testing if I want!)